Omar9965/DL_College_Project/README.md

 # Gender and Age Classification

-This project utilizes deep learning to classify gender and predict age from images.
-It demonstrates the use of convolutional neural networks (CNNs) for image-based classification tasks and deploys the models via a user-friendly web interface built with Streamlit.
+This project leverages deep learning to classify gender and predict age from images.
+It utilizes a custom CNN for age prediction and a pre-trained VGG16 model for gender classification.
+The models are deployed through a user-friendly web interface built using Streamlit

 ---